 Develop partnerships which mutually benefit human communities and the more-than-human world of nature.

-Provide opportunities for practitioners, researchers, and the communities they serve.
+To provide professional opportunities for forest therapy guides, practitioners, researchers, and the communities they serve.

 Our core values are friendship, curiosity, inclusion, and professionalism.

-We'll know we are succeeding when beneficial and uplifting nature connection experiences are available and accessible for everyone, in the real-world conditions in which they live.
+We'll know we are succeeding when beneficial and uplifting nature connection experiences are available for everyone, in the real-world conditions in which they live.

-We'll know we are succeeding when forest therapy and related practices become mainstream parts of how people live and care for themselves and for the land.
+We'll know we are succeeding when forest bathing and related practices become mainstream parts of how people live and care for themselves and for the land.

 We'll know we are succeeding when people everywhere remember how we are part of, and belong to, the natural world; and when we have aligned how we live so we are in harmony with nature.

-Create access for all to experience the benefits of nature and forest therapy.
+Aim to create access for all to experience the benefits of nature and forest therapy.
+We accomplish this by:

-Partnership development bringing together practitioners, researchers, and other stakeholders in learning communities to expand the practice of forest therapy.
+Partnership development: bringing together forest therapy practitioners, researchers, and other stakeholders in learning communities to expand the practice of forest therapy.

 We invite conversation, collaboration, and friendship from all who care about forest therapy and who are committed to continuing the work of bringing it into the world in all the good ways we can imagine.